 Marutai Ramen: Original Light Soy Sauce Flavor Bo Ramen

-“Marutai (マルタイ)” is a food maker headquartered in Fukuoka, on Kyushu Island, loved for its instant noodles products.
+Marutai (マルタイ) is a food maker headquartered in Fukuoka, on Kyushu Island, loved for its instant noodles products.

-But the company actually has an extensive line-up of instant noodles, and its signature product brand, “Bo Ramen (棒ラーメン: literally Stick Ramen)”‘s original flavor is “Assari Shoyu (あっさりしょうゆ)” or light soy sauce.
+But the company has an extensive line-up of instant noodles, and its signature brand, Bo Ramen (棒ラーメン: literally, Stick Ramen)’s original flavor is Assari Shoyu (あっさりしょうゆ) or light soy sauce.

-Marutai Ramen: Original Bo Ramen
+Marutai’s Original Bo Ramen

-Introduced in 1959, the original Bo Ramen, “Sokuseki Marutai Ramen (即席マルタイラーメン: Instant Marutai Ramen)” has now become one of the classics of packaged instant ramen in Japan and is available at many supermarkets around the country.
+Introduced in 1959, the original Bo Ramen, Sokuseki Marutai Ramen (即席マルタイラーメン: Instant Marutai Ramen), has now become one of the classics of packaged instant ramen in Japan and is available at many supermarkets.

-- 2 bundles of non-fried wheat noodles
+- Two bundles of non-fried wheat noodles

-- 2 transparent sachets of seasoning oil
+- Two transparent clear sachets of seasoning oil

-- First, bring a pot of 450 ml water to a boil and then slip in the noodles
+- First, bring a pot of 450 ml water to a boil and then slip in the noodles.

-- Cook the noodles for 3 minutes and turn off the heat
+- Cook the noodles for 3 minutes and turn off the heat.

 - Add the soup base powder and seasoning oil to the pot and give it all a good stir